Rank Centrality: Ranking from Pair-wise Comparisons: Main Results

 \section{Main Results}

-The main result of this paper derives sufficient conditions under which the proposed iterative algorithm finds a solution that is close to the true solution (under the BTL model) for general model of comparison (i.e. any graph $G$).
-This result is stated as Theorem \ref{thm:maingeneral} below.
+The main result of this paper derives sufficient conditions under which the proposed iterative algorithm finds a solution that is close to the true solution (under the BTL model) for \DS{general model with arbitrary connected comparison graph $G$.} This result is stated as Theorem \ref{thm:maingeneral} below.
 In words, the result implies that to learn the true score correctly as per our algorithm, it is sufficient to have number of comparisons scaling as $O(\xi^{-2}\,n\,{\sf poly}(\log n) )$ where $\xi$ is the spectral gap of the Laplacian of the graph $G$.
 This result explicitly identifies the role played by the graph structure in the ability of the algorithm to learn the true scores.

-In the special case, when the pairs of objects to be compared are chosen at random, that is the induced $G$ is an Erd\"os-R\'enyi random graph, the $\xi$ turns out to be constant and hence the resulting number of comparisons required scales as $O(n {\sf poly}(\log n))$.
+In the special case, when the pairs of objects to be compared are chosen at random, that is the induced $G$ is an Erd\"os-R\'enyi random graph, the \snncomment{spectral gap $\xi$ can be lower-bounded by a constant with high probability} and hence the resulting number of comparisons required scales as $O(n {\sf poly}(\log n))$.
 This is effectively the optimal sample complexity.

-The bounds are presented as the rescaled Euclidean norm between our estimate $\pi$ and the underlying stationary distribution $\tP$.
+The bounds are presented as the rescaled Euclidean norm between our estimate $\pi$ and the underlying stationary distribution \finalcomment{of} $\tP$.
 This error metric provides us with a means to quantify the relative certainty in guessing if one item is preferred over another.

 After presenting our main theoretical result, we describe illustrative simulation results.
-We also present application of the algorithm in the context of two real data-sets: results of NASCAR race for ranking drivers, and results of One Day International (ODI) Cricket for ranking teams.
-We shall discuss relation between Rank Centrality, the maximum likelihood estimator and the Cramer-Rao's bound to conclude that our algorithm is effectively as good as the best possible.
+We also present application of the algorithm in the context of two real data-sets: results of NASCAR race for ranking drivers, and results of One Day International (ODI) Cricket for ranking teams. \finalcomment{We shall discuss relation between Rank Centrality, the maximum likelihood estimator and the information theoretic lower bound to conclude that both MLE and Rank Centrality are near-optimal when the pairs are chosen according to the Erd\"os-Renyi random graph. }